joelek/bonsai/readme.md

 The number of elements stored in the array may be retrieved through the `length()` method.

-#### MapValues

-The values of an array may be mapped into a new array through the `mapValues(mapper)` method.

-* The `mapper` argument must be used to specify how an existing value should be mapped to a new value.

-The states of value-mapped arrays are initialized using the `mapper` and recomputed when updates are made to the states of the original array.
-This is most often the desired behaviour.

 #### MapStates

 The states of an array may be mapped into a new array through the `mapStates(mapper)` method.